 - Boarding: Yes

-- Extracurricular activities offered: The experience inside the classroom is only one part of a Barker education.
-Co-curricular activities deepen the school experience for all their students, and from the arts to the sporting field, students are encouraged to challenge themselves and uncover their talents.
+- Extracurricular activities offered: Co-curricular activities deepen the school experience for all students, from the arts to the sports field, encouraging them to challenge themselves and discover their talents.
 For Pre-K to Year 6 students, they offer a broad range of sporting, cultural and recreational co-curricular activities.
 Throughout years 7 to 12, their students have even more excellent opportunities to pursue their passions.
-As well as Drama, Music, Cadets and over 20 different sports, Barker students can challenge themselves in robotics, debating and public speaking.
+In addition to Drama, Music, Cadets, and over 20 sports, Barker students can challenge themselves through robotics, debating, and public speaking.

 - Notable Alumni: Peter Garrett, Philip Ruddock, Alyssa Healy